-The Nurturing Neighbourhoods Initiative (NNI) is led by a group of community agencies in the GNSC who have a shared goal to support the health and development of children and create a resilient community.
+The Nurturing Neighbourhoods Initiative (NNI) is led by the Partner organizations of the GNSC who have a shared goal to support the health and development of children and create a resilient community.

 The NNI emerged in response to needs identified by service providers working in different neighbourhoods.
 It is aligned with the findings and recommendations of a Public Health report on the social determinants of Health in Wellington-Dufferin-Guelph.
 Through conversations with community members, the NNI was developed to ensure families and children who need support most have access to resources and services.